8 Things You Should Know Before Getting a Pet Hamster

 At least once a month, I hear of cases where people have bought two hamsters, thinking it's two boys or two girls, only to find a litter of babies.
 If you've bought two hamsters, keep in mind that pet shop owners often make mistakes since sexing hamsters is difficult, especially when they're small.
 Some owners don't even bother sexing them but house them together to sell them more quickly.

 If you buy more than one hamster and keep them in the same cage, try to sex them yourself to be sure you won't suddenly come across a litter of babies.
 The YouTube video below is helpful in determining your hamsters' sexes.

 Hamsters are prey animals in the wild, which means it's unlikely they'll warm to you right away in the sense that another animal, such as a dog, might do.
 It might be weeks before you can pick up your new pet.
 Here are some tips on taming your hamster.

 - Leave him alone, except to feed him and give him water, for at least seven days after you've brought him home.
-This gives him time to get used to his new environment, the smells and sounds he is experiencing, and enough time to build a nest.
+This gives him time to get used to his new environment and the smells and sounds he is experiencing.
+This downtime will also allow him to build a nest.

 - Never grab him or chase him around the cage.

 - As mentioned above, don't surprise him with loud noises.